-Rats surely become a very disgusting animal.
+Norway Rats : Facts, Identification – Rats is disgusting animal.
 They are not only disgusting, but they also can bring diseases.
-Rats are classified into several species.
+Rats are classified into several species one of them is norway rat.
 Norway rats become a popular species worldwide.
 The Norway species normally called as the gray rat, wharf rat, house rat, barn rat, super rat, or brown rat.
 The super rat can reach up to 16 inches in length.
 The Norway or Rattus Norvegicus have grayish-brown color.
 However, some of them also can be in pure gray or reddish brown.

-The common Norway rat size is about 7 to 10 inches in length.
+Commonly Norway rat size is about 7 to 10 inches.
 Its tail can be in 6 to 8 inches, shorter than its body.
 For the weight, this one has about 10 to 16 ounces, bigger than the roof rat species.
 Their body is thick and heavy with a blunt nose.
 Their ears are normally small and close to the body.
 Unlike its ears, their eyes are relatively black and large.

 The Reproduction and Habitat of Norway Rats

-For the habitat, Norway rats can be easily found in Canada and US.
+Norway rats many found in Canada and US.
 They prefer to live in basements, storage rooms, sewers, soil burrow, and other darker rooms.
 The Norway species is a nocturnal animal.
 They will come out before sunrise or after sunset for feeding.
 Besides living inside the home, this rat also like living near the food sources like in livestock, barns, granaries, kitchen, farms or silos.
 However, most people normally found them living in underground areas.
 They commonly built the home form soft materials like grass or paper.
 During the night, they will come out from the nest, climbing or swimming from the nest, and entering the house or trash, looking for the food source.

 Read Also: The Effective Ways on How to Get Rid of Mice